Quick Answer: What Does Home Insurance Cover?

 Does homeowner’s insurance cover flooding?

 Standard homeowner’s insurance policies do not cover damage caused by flooding.
-To protect against flood losses, homeowners must purchase a separate flood insurance policy — either through the FEMA National Flood Insurance Program (NFIP) or through a private flood insurer.
-The NFIP offers up to $250,000 in building coverage and $100,000 in contents coverage, with an average annual premium of approximately $888 as of 2025.
+To protect against flood losses, homeowners must purchase a separate flood insurance policy, either through the FEMA National Flood Insurance Program (NFIP) or through a private flood insurer.
+The NFIP offers up to $250,000 in building coverage and $100,000 in contents coverage, with an average annual premium of approximately $888.

 How can I lower my homeowner’s insurance premium?

 Common strategies for reducing your homeowner’s insurance premium include bundling home and auto insurance with the same carrier (saving an average of 16%), raising your deductible, installing security systems or impact-resistant roofing, maintaining a claims-free history, and improving your home’s fire safety features.
-Your credit-based insurance score — which is distinct from your FICO Score but based on similar data — also plays a role in premium calculations in most states, so maintaining strong credit habits can help keep costs down.
+Your credit-based insurance score, which is distinct from your FICO Score but based on similar data, also affects premium calculations in most states, so maintaining strong credit habits can help keep costs down.

 What is not covered by homeowner’s insurance?